Aggravated Assault: When Does an Assault Become "Aggravated"?

 A person can be charged with aggravated assault if their actions cause another person to be injured, disfigured, maimed, or if they place someone's life in danger.

 - A wound occurs when the skin is broken.

 - Maiming refers to injuring someone to such an extent that they become unable or less able to defend themselves.

-- Disfigurement involves causing harm that goes beyond temporary physical impairment, affecting a person's appearance or body structure.
+- Disfigurement involves causing harm that goes beyond temporary physical impairment.

-- Endangering someone's life involves posing a real threat to their safety, even if no physical harm is inflicted yet.
+- Endangering someone's life involves posing a real threat to their safety, even if no physical harm has been inflicted.